kaylah176/Project_3/README.md

 ### The Solution:
 Our process aims to cut out the bureaucracy when conducting private-equity like transactions.
 For our example, we chose real-estate as our example to showcase the simplicity to provide investors the ability to purchase or sell houses as NFT.

+### Installation Instructions:
+#### Necessary Files:
+1. Zillow_doc2.py: Contains the rapid-api callers to obtain property price and details.
+2. App.py: Identifies property details from: Bathroom, bedroom, living area count/dimensions.
+This displays as a streamlit file, independent and instantly deployable.
+3.